How to Use UTM Parameters to Track Email Clicks (with Examples)

 2. Use ‘utm_source’ to Identify the Platform Sending the Traffic

-Choose your email marketing software, a specific mailing list, or hyphenate the two.
+Choose your email marketing software, a specific email list, or hyphenate the two to track the performance of each audience segment.

 Example: